dnlbowers/jobs-a-gooden/README.md

 * Build online community.
 * Job categories
 * Search feature
+* API for a Job's site
+* Auto email to Job post author when job close to expired that it will be deleted after the specified time of expiration.

 ## Honorable mentions
 * sean - just a legend any way you slice it